itsyaasir/shariff.dev.old/content/resume.md

 ## Work Experience

-### Part-time Open Source Contributor - [NEAR Protocol](https://near.org/) (July 2023 - Present)

-- 🌐 Contributed to the development of NEAR Protocol.
-- 📦 Working on the near-workspace-rs in Rust.

 ### Software Engineer - Bitfinity Network (May 2022 - Present)

 - 🌌 Designed and built AMM protocol and Bitfinity Networking for liquidity provisioning and trade execution.
 - 🛡️ Conducted extensive testing and auditing for security and reliability.
 - 🌐 Implemented Bitfinity EVM architecture on the IC blockchain.
 - 📅 Delivered solutions within specified deadlines and engaged stakeholders.

+### Fellowship at - [NEAR Protocol](https://near.org/) (July 2023 - Feb 2024)

+- 🌐 Contributed to the development of NEAR Protocol.
+- 📦 Working on the near-workspace-rs in Rust.

 ### Software Engineer - Bitwise Solutions, Inc. (March 2021 - May 2022)